 Thus, the most important differences are more than the physical schools, sitting arrangements, or even teaching styles.
 Under these cultural systems, there is a whole different mindset, expectations, and hopes.
-Different cultural systems demand different types of citiM.
-Schuepach & D. Huang: Comparison of Extended Education an Research in This Field zens, and local educational systems are designed to cultivate citizens that will function well in their society.
+Different cultural systems demand different types of citizens, and local educational systems are designed to cultivate citizens that will function well in their society.